 Joelle’s career has seen her teaching, leading, and developing in various roles and across multiple continents both in academia and in nonprofit.
 She is determined to use her diverse skills and experiences in program development, data analysis, curriculum development, and teaching, as well as her own love of learning, to build and offer tools and opportunities to Returning Citizens as they transition out of prison and back into the community.

 Todd has been working in the public interest in one form or another since 2007.
 He served in the U.S. Air Force as a network analyst and team lead for nearly eight years.
-He then became a lawyer and has worked in criminal defense, dependency, and immigration law.
+He then became a lawyer after attending the USC Gould School of Law and has worked in criminal defense, dependency, and immigration law.
 He is dedicated to ensuring positive outcomes for those individuals whose personal histories create barriers to success and is excited to use his technical and legal skills to that end.

 Roberto is a proud Angeleno who grew up in the Pico-Union neighborhood.
 When he was still a teen, he was caught up in the wave of violence, gangs, and police brutality that plagued LA County for more than a decade.
 During his 28 years of incarceration, he became skilled at facilitation, leadership, and curriculum development.
 He also began formal post-secondary education.
 During his transition, he continued that education and also began to work in helping other Returning Citizens.
 He has worked in housing, in vocational development, and in educational programs.
 He brings a vast knowledge of opportunities for Returning Citizens and an indefatigable approach to his work in helping individuals to carry out their unique plans for their lives post-incarceration.